VMware and Google extend partnership to include Chrome OS management in Workspace One

 Well, it gets a bit more complicated when you bring a device into a mixed environment in the enterprise, and VMware announced a partnership with Google today to help control identity and access and set policies across the Chromebook line.

 I can hear you saying, but isn’t that Google’s job?
 Indeed it is — or can be.
 The trouble is that large companies don’t to tend to use Chromebooks exclusively.
-When you are managing multiple devices that include Chrome OS along with others running Windows, OSX, iOS and Android, it suddenly gets a bit tricker to manage policy across all those OS types, says Sumit Dhawan, Senior VP and general manager for end user computing at VMware.
+When you are managing multiple devices that include Chrome OS along with others running Windows, OSX, iOS and Android, it suddenly gets a bit trickier to manage policy across all those OS types, says Sumit Dhawan, Senior VP and general manager for end user computing at VMware.

 Using VMware’s Workspace One product, companies can control access, set policies and handle identity management all from a single environment across all of the supported operating systems.
 “Think about every stack.
 There is a vertical stack for every platform, but it becomes complex when the customer has heterogeneity in the environment.
-If you have combination of [operating systems] the heterogeneity of enforcing identity and access becomes much more [difficult],” Dhawan told TechCrunch.
+If you have a combination of [operating systems] the heterogeneity of enforcing identity and access becomes much more [difficult],” Dhawan told TechCrunch.

 That’s because it forces both IT and end users to manage and navigate multiple systems.
 “We are providing a much more [unified] experience for end users from on-boarding to retiring devices, communicating with IT, password resets — all of things they do across devices while interacting with IT,” he said.